cheese-wheel-sh/passgen/README.md

 I'm still new to github so please don't be angry, if i do something wrong here ^^ I'm available for any questions or issues :)

+# BEFORE DOWNLOADING
+Please go to the releases, because the Help.py needs a JPG file which is inside a bin folder.
+If you can live wothout that JPG or wanna figure everything out byy yourself, then you're able to download the zip right away ^^
+If not, then please head to the releases and choose the package of your liking :)

 See you and have fun with my project :D